quantumflo/netflix-gpt/README.md

 Utilize Redux store for effective state management, ensuring a centralized and scalable approach to handle application data.

 **TMDB API Integration:**
-Integrate TMDB API's to fetch and display movie data, enhancing the application with comprehensive and up-to-date information.
+Integrate TMDB API's for movie data with up-to-date information.

 **Movie Sections:**
 Include dedicated sections such as Now Playing, Top Rated, Upcoming, and Popular to provide users with a diverse selection of movies based on their preferences.